InputUsername/rescrobbled/README.md

 Alternatively you can install from source using `cargo install --path .` from the crate root.

+There is also an [Arch Linux AUR package](https://aur.archlinux.org/packages/rescrobbled-git/) by [brycied00d](https://github.com/brycied00d).
+(I do not maintain this so I cannot provide support for it.)

 To use rescrobbled, you'll need a Last.fm API key and secret.
 These can be obtained [here](https://www.last.fm/api/account/create).

 ## Configuration